Reachability and liveness in parametric timed automata: Reachability properties

 We now prove that the counters of the machine grow unbounded along its execution iff for all values of $a$ and~$b$, the encoding PTA can reach \locerror{}.
 First recall that for $a=0$ or $b \in [0, 1)$, it is always possible to reach \locerror{} (from the initial state).
 When $a>0$ and $b = 1$, we have two cases: \begin{itemize} \item either the counters grow unbounded (say $C_1$ does), then whatever the value of $a>0$, at some point we have $ac_1 > 1$.
-More specifically, there is an incrementation of $C_1$ such that $ac_1 \leq 1$ and $a(c_1 + 1) > 1$, which also implies $a(c_1 + 1) \geq b$ (since $b = 1$).
+More specifically, there is an increment of $C_1$ such that $ac_1 \leq 1$ and $a(c_1 + 1) > 1$, which also implies $a(c_1 + 1) \geq b$ (since $b = 1$).
 Then, when executing the corresponding increment gadget, \locerror{} can be reached from $l_{i2}$; \item or the counters stay bounded.
 Let $c$ be the maximal value of the counters.
 Recall that when entering $l_{i2}$ we have $x=ac_2$, $y= 1 - a c_1 + a c_2$ and $z=0$.
 Then, when $y=a+1$, we have $x=a(c_1+1)$.
 If $c_1+1=c$, then $x=ca$ is the largest value that $x$ can have in $l_{i2}$ when $y=a+1$.
 Observe that, due to the non-strict inequality $x \geq b$ in the guard from $l_{i2}$ to \locerror{}, one might still reach \locerror{} for a valuation of~$a$ such that $ca = 1$.
 Consequently, consider the parameter valuation $a =\frac{1}{c+1}$ and $b=1$.
-Then $ca<1=b$ and since $x$ is in $l_{i2}$ always at most equal to $ca$ when $y=a+1$, the guard to $\locerror{}$ is never true and the of valuations for which the automaton can reach \locerror{} is not universal.\ea{globalement, je trouve qu'il manque une étape, qui est d'expliquer précisément quelle est la valeur des horloges au moment de prendre la transition de li2 à li3 ou \locerror{}}\dl{j'ai complété, c'est mieux?} \end{itemize}
+Then $ca<1=b$ and since $x$ is in $l_{i2}$ always at most equal to $ca$ when $y=a+1$, the guard to $\locerror{}$ is never true and the of valuations for which the automaton can reach \locerror{} is not universal. \end{itemize}